 Former Astronaut; Judge, ABC's "BattleBots"

-Leland Melvin is an engineer, educator, and former NASA astronaut and NFL wide receiver.
+Leland Melvin is an engineer, educator, former NASA astronaut and NFL wide receiver.
 He served on board the Space Shuttle Atlantis as a mission specialist on mission STS-122 (2008) and STS-129 (2009), helping to construct the International Space Station.

 Leland served co-chair of the White House’s Federal Coordination in STEM Education Task Force and as NASA Associate Administrator for Education.
 He can currently be seen as a judge on ABC’s robot competition series "BattleBots."